AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-04-hunting-for-stability-in-a-crazy-market.md

 Looking for a safe place to park your money outside of a bank?
 Yeah, same here.

-I don’ t mean to burst any bubbles, (no market pun intended), but guaranteed gains do not exist and the reliability of any returns is 100% dependent on the environment in which you are investing.
-Not all markets and assets are created equal for volatility or risk, and it is an ever changing playing field.
+I don’t mean to burst any bubbles, (no market pun intended), but guaranteed gains do not exist and the reliability of any returns is 100% dependent on the environment in which you are investing.
+Not all markets and assets are created equal for volatility or risk, and it is an ever-changing playing field.

 However, there are strategies you can implement to lower your chances of permanent losses and decrease your downside potential short and long-term.
 Don’t be fooled though, there is no realistic way to avoid all risk and volatility while still maintaining average or higher returns over the long haul, it just does not exist.